India fake news problem fueled by digital illiteracy | DW | 02.03.2021

 "It is very easy to delegitimize people and organizations in present-day India."

 Traditional media outlets can also disseminate misinformation or propaganda, despite having more mechanisms to separate fake news from fact.
-The message is then amplified at a much larger scale.
+The message is then amplified on a much larger scale.

 Nikhil Pahwa, a digital rights activist and founder of the MediaNama news portal, told DW that during Modi's demonetization campaign, a mainstream TV channel broadcast rumors started on WhatsApp about GPS tracking chips in banknotes.